djurakulov14/djurakulov14/README.md

 ### Hi👋 I'm Sardor Djurakulov, a front-end developer

-### Always ready to create digital solution for your bussines
+### Always ready to create a digital solution for your business

 #### ⚡ Skills: JS/TS/React.js/Next.js